eclipse-archived/ceylon-lang.org/documentation/1.1/faq/language-design.md

 or settable by a client, and if you _really_ designed your class to tolerate that&mdash;or if you just forgot to add `final`.

+### `shared` vs. `public`

+> Why on earth did you rename `public`?

+Ceylon has a quite different model for specifying visibility, with just one annotation instead of the _four_ annotations we would have needed to handle our four visibility levels (that's one more than Java).
+We have:

+- private,
+- package-private,
+- module-private, and
+- public.

+So the `shared` annotation does indeed sometimes mean "public".
+But on the other hand it sometimes means package-private or module-private!
+A `shared` declaration is only public if every containing declaration, along with the containing package, is also `shared`.

 ### No `protected` modifier?